 The story quickly went viral, garnering well over 300,000 retweets and earning the moniker #PlaneBae, adapted from the previous clever but cumbersome #CatchingFlightsANDFeelings.

 Eventually, the individuals involved were identified.
 Euan Holden, one of Blair’s subjects, is a retired professional soccer player.
 Holden reacted positively to the media attention from the beginning, tweeting that Blair’s thread was “hilarious.”
-The other half of the #PlaneBae couple, though said to be “unsure about the spotlight,” was identified as Helen Lam.
+The other half of the #PlaneBae couple, though said to be “unsure about the spotlight,” was identified as well, yet has now requested to remain anonymous.

-Holden and Lam have reacted to and been affected by their sudden virality in vastly different manners.
+Holden and his seat partner have reacted to and been affected by their sudden virality in vastly different manners.
 Holden has fully embraced his 15 minutes of fame, frequently tweeting and posting Instagram photos with related captions.

 — Euan Holden (@EuanHolden) July 5, 2018